8bitbubsy/ft2-clone/README.md

 Please don't nag me about it, and try to use the Linux packages linked to from [16-bits.org](https://16-bits.org/ft2.php) instead.

 PS: The source code is quite hackish and hardcoded. \
-My first priority is to make an _accurate_ 1:1 clone, and not to make flexible and easily modifiable code.
+My first priority is to make an accurate clone, and not to make flexible and easily modifiable code.

 Big parts of the code (except GUI) are directly ported from the original FT2 source code, with permission to use a BSD 3-Clause license.